cgimazane/cours-php2/0/bp.md

 Initiale | Signification | Définition
 --- | --- | ---
-S | Single Responsibility Principle | A class should have one reason to change.
-O | Open/closed principle (Ouvert/fermé) | Classes, methods should be open for extension, but closed for modifications.
+S | Single Responsibility Principle | A class should have only a single responsibility O | Open/closed principle (Ouvert/fermé) | Classes, methods should be open for extension, but closed for modifications.
 L | Liskov substitution Principle | Subtypes must be substituable for their base types.
-I | Interface Segregation Principle | Clients should not be forced to depend on methods that they do not use.
+I | Interface Segregation Principle | Many client-specific interfaces are better than one general-purpose interface.
-D | Dependency Inversion Principle | * High level modules should not depend on low level modules.
-Both should depend on abstractions. <br />* Abstractions should not depend on details.
-Details should depend on abstractions.
+D | Dependency Inversion Principle | "depend upon abstractions, [not] concretions"

 #### KISS